Disturbed: Tolland’s Gilmore Murders

 Authorities believed that the twenty-seven-year-old Edward went temporarily insane and shot and killed his mother and sister on Thursday, September 28, before taking his own life.
 Edward shot his mother, the Widow Gilmore, in the head and shot his sister Anna through her left eye.
 Because authorities found Edward's mother and sister undressed and in bed, they concluded they were asleep when he came home.

 On Friday afternoon, the medical examiner had the bodies removed to Gibbons's undertaking establishment in Granville.
-When the sheriff later returned to the Gilmore farm, the white horse stood motionless at the backdoor except to occasionally gaze down the road - looking in the direction that the bodies were carried.
+When the sheriff later returned to the Gilmore farm, the white horse stood motionless at the backdoor except to occasionally gaze down the road in the direction that the men carried the bodies to the undertaker.

 Edward had been reportedly acting strange since his sister, Lydia, was taken back to the Northampton State Hospital (for the insane) a week prior.
 Authorities also committed Edward's uncle.